-- Is the requested change permitted by IRS?
+Is the requested change permitted by the IRS?
 Is the event experienced by the employee included in the IRS list of events that would permit a new election?
-Does the event apply to the particular benefit the employee is asking to change (e.g., medical coverage or health FSA)? - Does the election change satisfy the consistency rule?
+Does the event apply to the particular benefit the employee is asking to change (e.g., medical coverage or health FSA)?

+Does the election change satisfy the consistency rule?
 Generally, the event must affect eligibility for the benefit.
-For example, if an employee with two person major medical coverage is divorced, the now ex-spouse is no longer eligible for health coverage under the plan, and the employee may be permitted to change from two person to single coverage.
-It would not be consistent for the employee to drop all coverage since his eligibility has not changed -- only his ex-spouse's eligibility has changed. - Does the cafeteria plan document permit the requested change?
+For example, if an employee with employee plus spouse major medical coverage is divorced, the now ex-spouse is no longer eligible for health coverage under the plan, and the employee may be permitted to change from employee plus spouse to single coverage.
+It would not be consistent for the employee to drop all coverage since the employee's eligibility has not changed - only the employee's exspouse's eligibility has changed.

+Does the cafeteria plan document permit the requested change?
 Does the plan impose any limitations on the election change that can be made for the event?
-Does the plan allow an employee to elect to commence benefits midyear when the employee was not previously in any of the cafeteria plan benefits? - Does the plan document or insurance policy governing the applicable benefit allow the requested election change?
-For example, does the medical carrier (or stop loss carrier) permit an employee to enroll under their contract mid-year if it's during the spouse's employer's open enrollment period? - Has there been proper documentation?
+Does the plan allow an employee to elect to commence benefits midyear when the employee was not previously in any of the cafeteria plan benefits?
+Does the plan document or insurance policy governing the applicable benefit allow the requested election change?
+For example, does the medical insurer (or stop-loss insurer)

+permit an employee to enroll under their contract midyear if it's during the spouse's employer's open enrollment period?

+Has there been proper documentation?
 Has the participant provided a signed or electronic certification that the event occurred or that the change is consistent with the event?
 If coverage is being dropped because of a change in status that results in a gain in eligibility under another plan, has the participant provided any certification that coverage has been or will be obtained under the other plan?
-Is there any reason to believe that any certification is not correct? - Does the election change comply with time limits outlined in the plan?
-Is the request for a prospective change?
-Or is it a permitted retroactive election change for a HIPAA special enrollment for birth, adoption, or placement for adoption?
+Is there any reason to believe that any certification is not correct?

+Does the election change comply with time limits outlined in the plan?
+Is the request for a prospective change, or is it a permitted retroactive election change for a HIPAA special enrollment for birth, adoption or placement for adoption?

 A matrix outlining permitted election changes under IRS rules is contained in several charts on the following pages.
 Chart #1 contains change in status rules that apply to all health plans, including health FSAs.
 Chart #2 shows change in cost or coverage rules that apply to health plans other than health FSAs.
 Chart #3 shows the rules that apply to Dependent Care Assistance Plans (DCAPs).
-For all charts, the term "spouse" includes same-sex spouses whose marriage is recognized by the federal government.
+For all charts, the term "spouse" includes both same-sex and opposite-sex spouses whose marriages are recognized by the federal government.
 The children of federally recognized same-sex spouses have the same enrollment rights as the children of opposite-sex spouses.

-Following the charts are sections that address the rules for life insurance and disability insurance and domestic/civil union partners and their children.
+Following the charts are sections that address the rules for life and disability insurance and domestic/civil union partners and their children.